Jorge Soler Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in the league.
+- The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.

-- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (4.93).
+- The Rockies have a 4.91 team ERA that ranks 26th across all league pitching staffs.

-- Rockies pitchers combine to surrender 58 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Rockies pitchers combine to give up 60 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- The lefty last pitched on Wednesday against the Cincinnati Reds, when he threw 4 1/3 innings, allowing five earned runs while giving up eight hits.
+- Kauffmann (0-1) pitches for the Rockies to make his second start this season.

-- The 29-year-old has an ERA of 6.70, with 5.9 strikeouts per nine innings, in nine games this season.
-Opponents have a .287 batting average against him.
+- The righty last appeared on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.